bfontaine/Reversi/README.md

 To make a move, the command has 3 chars: The first is the name of the current player (B for White (*Blanc* in French), and N for Black (*Noir* in French)).
-The next to chars are `PA` if the player wants to pass his turn, or a square name (e.g. `B6`, `H2`).
+The next two chars are `PA` if the player wants to pass his turn, or a square name (e.g. `B6`, `H2`).
 For example, if the current player is White and wants to play in C3, type: